 Apart from the birds it’s quiet.

-The air smells earthy.
-The mud around the pond gleams rich brown in the low afternoon light.
+Mud around the pond gleams rich brown in the low afternoon light.

 I make a couple of paintings gathering pond water to mix colours.
 The first one I ruin – far too much detail.
 I wash it off, find a small stick and use it to draw with paint.
 Better!
 I make another – just washes of colour (I draw on this when I return to the studio and the colours have dried.
 As an oil painter I find it difficult to wait for layers to dry)

-I float a strip of watercolour paper in the pond, pushing and pulling it through the mud, then I bury it in the earth and leaves on the bank, and wonder if it will still be there when I return?
+I float a strip of watercolour paper in the pond, pushing and pulling it through the mud, then bury it in earth and leaves on the bank, and wonder if it will still be there when I return?

 Things I plan to do: